Yash153/nest-crud/README.md

 GET: http://localhost:3000/investments/violations - returns list of violated investments
 GET: http://localhost:3000/investments/valid - returns list of violated investments
 GET: http://localhost:3000/investments - return list of all investments stored in db

 GET: http://localhost:3000/budget - return list of all budget rules stored in db

+**NOTE**
+After changing the csv file delete the merito.db file and re run the application to populate new data into the table

 **PART-2**